 We can split the FASTQ into many chunks as we want, however after the mapping, we should merge the alignments from one sample into single SAM/BAM file to stack the reads on each genome position.
 Then we split the SAM/BAM file again by chromosome.
 So roughly speaking we can get 24 or 25 BAM fragments then all downstream steps could be applied on these chromosome based BAM fragments.
 At last, probably after annotation, we merge fragment files into one final file.
 To increase parallelism we can even split the BAM on positions where have very low/no coverage.

-#6 Updated by Peter Amstutz about 5 years ago
+#6 Updated by Peter Amstutz over 5 years ago

 - No modal chooser for individual files.
 Workaround: select the files in a different window using the paperclip, then they show up in selection dropdown.